dhis2/dhis2-docs/src/developer/web-api/geo-json.md

 * `imported`: number of organisation units that were successfully updated with a geometry that did not have one before for the updated property
 * `updated`: number of organisation units that were successfully updated with a geometry that did have value for the updated property already
 * `ignored`: number of organisation units that failed to update
+* `deleted`: number of organisation units that where successfully update with a _empty_ geometry

 When the import is run asynchronous the request returns immediately with status `OK` and job configuration response that contains a relative reference to